harish2828/data_scientist_screening/README.md

 1. _*Manually*_ calculate the sensitivity and specificity of the model, using a `predicted_prob` threshold of greater than or equal to .5.
 2. _*Manually*_ calculate the Area Under the Receiver Operating Characteristic Curve.
 3. Visualize the Receiver Operating Characterstic Curve.
-4. Email your finalized, completely reproducible script to L.A.
+4. Email your finalized, completely reproducible .r or .py script to L.A.
 Care's Talent Acquisition Specialist, Jamessa Jones, at jjones@lacare.org.

 ## Assessment
 In addition to formulating the correct outputs for the above-mentioned requirements, the applicant's script will be assessed on: